 Step 1 - Wash Hands, Burn the incense & Introduction

 Then burn incense to create a relaxing mood in the room.
 Incense is often first burned before the ceremony to increase the spirituality of the tea session.
-While the incense is slowly burning, you'll start to feel more relaxed and calm.
+While the incense is slowly burning, you'll start to feel more calm.
 It's a good moment to realise how grateful we are that our ancestors has passed down the cultural tea heritage.

 Step 2 - Present the tea leaves

 The teas are often kept in a jar that suits the ceremony scene.
 To begin the ceremony, the tea artist uses a special spoon to pull the tea leaves out of the jar.
 The leaves are placed on a plate and shown to each guest.
 The observation of the dry leaves and the enjoyment of the aroma are part of the appreciation of the tea.

 Step 3 - Heat the teapot

 A pretty Yixing purple clay teapot is often used during a ceremony.
 It was invented by Shi Da Bin, a famous potter of the 17th century.
 The artist pours hot water on and into the teapot to warm it up first.
 Warming up the teapot will allow you to better isolate heat when you steep the tea.

 Step 4 - Add tea leaves into teapot